 and he in fact isn't on the birth certificate.
 He hasn't seen the boy who is now going on 3 years old but only four days for his life.
 If he were to get a DNA test is he going to be put on child support?

 I am the primary breadwinner.
 All finances, including a house and two cars, are in my name.
 My husband uses my credit card when he's between jobs, but he's now always between jobs or perhaps lying about being paid.
 He has terrible credit and can't get a card or loan on his own.
-He left the home...
+He...
 Read more »

 She lives in FL and I reside in Va she doesn't work, but somehow wants to claim my 2 children, she also is married and has 2 other children which the husband claims, Is there anything I can do to make this fair since she refuses to let me claim any of them?